liuzz10/Algorithm/Leetcode #277. Find the Celebrity.md

 ![](LC277-bg.png)

 Are we done?
 No. This final candidate X is just our best guess!
-Remember to check if X is the real celebrity!
+Remember to check if X is the real celebrity.

 Why?
 Because in the problem statement, "There will be exactly one celebrity if he/she is in the party...If there is no celebrity, return -1.".
 It's possible that there's no celebrity.